phalox/wp-simple-staging/README.md

 - Clones the live database into a staging-specific table prefix (but in the same database for higher performance)
 - Copies all WordPress files into a subdirectory of your choosing
-- Works with subdomains (staging.) who's files are in a subdirectory
+- Works with subdomains (staging.website.be)
 - Rewrites URLs, paths, and configuration so the staging site works out of the box
 - Runs in small batches so it won't time out on large sites
 - One-click deletion removes all staging files and database tables